 The findings here are in line with previous research using data from TASS and the Russian Ministry of Foreign Affairs – when Russian state media mentions Freedom House or Reporters without Borders, the focus is typically on discrediting the performance of other countries.
 Often (i.e. Georgia), the countries gaining the most attention are ones with which Russia is in conflict.
 Upon the cessation of that conflict, or the start of a larger conflict elsewhere, the focus shifts to a different country.

-The previous research focused on negative sentiment; this research also includes articles with positive sentiment, but the findings are similar – an ongoing attempt at misdirection.
 There appears to be an active, years-old campaign by the Russian Ministry of Foreign Affairs and state media to refocus attention away from Russia’s record.
 The targets of the deflection are often countries with which Russia is in conflict or has concerns; less commonly Moscow targets individuals, for example George Soros or Hillary Clinton.

 Previous research into North Korea did not find a similar misdirection effort.
 Future research will examine China’s and Iran’s approach to the NGOs.